It’s more than just a job… it’s your future. Get hands-on experience and build your resume while preserving the history of your country.

 - You may apply for consideration in multiple program areas, but please be explicit about which programs you are interested in.

-Applications will be accepted through March 2, 2015 and positions will be announced at the beginning of April.
+Applications will be accepted through March 18, 2016 and positions will be announced at the end of April.

 The National Park Service and Northwestern State University are Affirmative Action/Equal Opportunity Employers.
 Women, minorities, and individuals with disabilities are encouraged to apply.